It should be simple.

 However, if you measure roughly across the threads to check the diameter, it looks closer to 2½”, 2.58″ or 65.71mm, to be precise.
 But, how can you be precise when you have just struggled to remove an old immersion heater and you might be using a tape measure to try to gauge the thread?

 If you ask for a 2½” BSP immersion heater to be made, it will arrive with a thread size of almost 2.96″ or 75.18mm, which will be really annoying as there is no way it will fit, it will be the thread size you asked for but not the size you need.
 It is the same for all other BSP threads so caution is required.

-We at TPFay will try our best to guide you when you ask for a particular BSP size on a heater you would like us to make for you.
+Here at TPFay will try our best to guide you when you ask for a particular BSP size on a heater you would like us to make for you.
 We may seem to ask you to check the size you need, to the point of annoyance, but we are trying to guide you.
 We have encountered so many customers who have unwittingly ordered an immersion heater with the wrong size, it can be an expensive and frustrating experience.

 Below is a table of common BSP sizes we use for TPFay Immersion Heaters and Element Fittings.
-Because we use it all the time it is simple for us, but we know it is less than straightforward if you are unfamiliar with the sizes, so was have a handy tip to help you identify the thread size you need if you are trying to measure around a male thread, it is almost impossible with a tape or desk rule.
+Because we use it all the time it is simple for us, but we know it is less than straightforward if you are unfamiliar with the sizes, so we have a handy tip to help you identify the thread size you need if you are trying to measure around a male thread, it is almost impossible with a tape or desk rule.